rhozacc/gsearch-gmaps-link/README.md

 # gsearch-gmaps-link

-I got annoyed that clicking the map box on a Google Search result doesn't take you to a Google Maps location anymore.
-Using this extension clicking on map box in Google Search results opens Google Maps like it used to:
+I got annoyed that when clicking the map box on a Google Search result it doesn't take you to a Google Maps location anymore.
+Using this extension, when clicking on map box in a Google Search results it opens Google Maps like it used to:

 ![](example.png)